How do you know if a scar is permanent?

 Determining whether a scar is permanent requires considering various factors such as the depth and type of wound, location of the scar, and individual factors.
 Recognizing signs of permanent scarring is important in order to seek appropriate treatment options.
 While complete removal may not always be possible, many treatments can help improve the appearance of permanent scars.

-See also Beauty Clearance
+See also Cosmetic Tattooing

 Doctor explains KELOID SCARS including causes, treatment and prevention